goruco/goruco2016/_posts/2016-05-05-announcing-scholarship-applications.md

 <p>
   To be eligible for a GORUCO Scholarship, you must be a full or part-time student;
-  or a person identifying as a woman, person of colour, LGBT or person with disabilities;
+  or a person identifying as a woman, person of color, LGBT or person with disabilities;
-  or a member/alumni of recognised minority-focused STEM organisations;
+  or a member/alumni of recognized minority-focused STEM organisations;
   and be unable to attend without some financial assistance.</p>

 <h3>Applying</h3>